 - to comply with any relevant law, regulation or other requirements.

 We are entitled to use your personal data on the following basis:

-- for the legitimate business interests of Vespa and others, and in particular: for fund related activities for investors or potential investors; when reviewing a potential fund portfolio company acquisition; monitoring portfolio companies; working with management teams; maintaining existing (or potential) business relationships with external parties; to administer a contractual relationship with us; or when considering job candidates;
+- for the legitimate business interests of Vespa Capital and others, and in particular: for fund related activities for investors or potential investors; when reviewing a potential fund portfolio company acquisition; monitoring portfolio companies; working with management teams; maintaining existing (or potential) business relationships with external parties; to administer a contractual relationship with us; or when considering job candidates;

 - to comply with certain legal and regulatory obligations (such as anti-money laundering obligations and know your customer due diligence); or